 - Thoroughly wipe down counters after preparing food on them.
 This isn’t just basic hygiene – getting rid of crumbs and sticky gluten residue could save us from losing a centimetre or two of villi.

 - Don’t double-dip.
 Just like Joey, coeliacs DO NOT SHARE FOOD.
-Butter, jam, ketchup, mayo or any other condiments that we’ve separated and labelled as gluten-free are ours for a reason: use your knife to spread gluten-free margarine on your gluten baguette and those crumbs are going to leave our small intestine in a right state.
+Butter, jam, ketchup, mayo or any other condiments that we’ve separated and labelled as gluten-free are ours for a reason.
+Use your knife to spread gluten-free margarine on your gluten baguette and those crumbs are going to leave our small intestine in a right state.

 - Let us know if you’re going to be baking.
 Airborne gluten is a thing and flour is extremely hard to contain.
-If we walk into the kitchen to knock up our dinner and you’re whipping up a batch of cupcakes like you’re in a bunting-clad tent with Paul Hollywood swanning about, we might get ill.
+If we walk into the kitchen to knock up our dinner and you’re whipping up a batch of cupcakes like you’re in a bunting-clad tent with Paul Hollywood, we might get ill.
 We can’t stop you from baking but please clean up properly when you’re done, don’t touch our stuff and stay away from our ‘zones’.

 - Please just tell us if you’ve used our stuff.
 People make mistakes and that’s fine – but if you’ve accidentally used our jam on your brioche, let us know it’s no longer safe.
-Better to ‘fess up than let us continue using it – a quick “omg soz I totally forgot and dipped my Doritos in your salsa” is better than reducing our life expectancy.
+Better to ‘fess up than let us continue using it – a quick “omg soz I totally forgot and dipped my Doritos in your salsa” text is better than reducing our life expectancy.

 Of course, not everyone needs to know this stuff.
 There are restaurants that rise above others and do the cross-contamination thing wonderfully.
 Waiting staff who will go above and beyond to ensure you’re safe, maintaining 100% communication with the kitchen staff at all times.

 There are mates who won’t dunk their crisps into the dip until you’ve grabbed a dollop of it for yourself first.
-There are partners who will go brush their teeth after a burger-and-beer combo, just so they can kiss you safely.
+There are partners who will go brush their teeth after a beer, just so they can kiss you safely.
 There are parents who make it their mission to perfect the recipes their children once adored and are religiously strict with the cross-contamination thing when creating them.

 There are sisters who will order the gluten-free bread starter, so you don’t have to fret over any crumbs on the table.
 There are brothers who will wash their hands after eating a sticky McDonald’s, so they don’t get the residue over the Sky remote and door handles that you touch every day.
 There are work pals who bring a box of Krispy Kremes for everyone, but still go out of their way to grab you a coeliac-safe brownie from M&S.